A Statistical View of Column Subset Selection: Applications

 Since computing the test statistic $T^*_k$ requires an exhaustive subset search, our idealized procedure is admittedly computationally intractable.
 Still, we can use it as motivation to design a tractable procedure that works well in practice.

 Our practical approach is to find a size-$k$ subset $\hat{S}$ that approximately minimizes $T(\cdot)$, and then to reject the null $H_{0, k}: |S| \leq k$ when $T(\hat{S})$ exceeds the same critical value $Q_{n, p, k}(1-\alpha)$ as before.
 We again output the smallest $k$ for which we fail to reject.
-Our approach is analogous to how, when the likelihood is not convex, a statistician may use an approximately maximized likelihood to run a likelihood ratio test (e.g. when selecting the number of factors to use in a factor model \cite{Beaujean}). \Cref{sec:other_algs_appdx} describes how to modify \Cref{sec:algorithms}'s algorithms to search for this subset $\hat{S}$.
+Our approach is analogous to how, when the likelihood is not convex, a statistician may use an approximately maximized likelihood to run a likelihood ratio test (e.g., when selecting the number of factors to use in a factor model \citep{Beaujean}). \Cref{sec:other_algs_appdx} describes how to modify \Cref{sec:algorithms}'s algorithms to search for this subset $\hat{S}$.

 While our practical procedure does not guarantee error control, we still expect it to output $\hat{k}$ that will rarely be much larger than $k^*$.
 Again fix $k \geq k^*$.
-So long as our algorithms happen upon just one of the size-$k$ subsets for which \eqref{eq:subset_factor_model} is satisfied, we expect that $T(\hat{S})$ will be smaller than $Q_{n, p, k}(1-\alpha)$ with probability at least $1 - \alpha$ (or much more when $k$ is larger than $k^*$).
+So long as our algorithms happen upon just one of the size-$k$ subsets for which \eqref{eq:subset_factor_model} is satisfied, we expect that $T(\hat{S})$ will be larger than $Q_{n, p, k}(1-\alpha)$ with probability at most $\alpha$ (and much less when $k$ is larger than $k^*$).
 As mentioned before, the proportion of size-$k$ subsets for which \eqref{eq:subset_factor_model} is satisfied quickly approaches one as $k$ increases, and it thus becomes correspondingly more likely that our approximation algorithms will happen upon such a subset.

 Ultimately, if our procedure suggests selecting a size-$\hat{k}$ subset, we suggest selecting the size-$\hat{k}$ subset $\hat{S}$ that approximately minimizes $T(\cdot)$.
-When considering the subset factor model, a subset that fits the data well is one that results in a reasonably diagonal residual covariance.
-The best subset we can find by this standard is $\hat{S}$.
+This subset results in the most diagonal residual covariance we can find, and is thus the subset that best fits the data as per the subset factor model.
 Also, upon restricting the subset factor model to multivariate Gaussian distributions, $\hat{S}$ acts as an approximation for the MLE of $S$ (see \Cref{sec:model_selection_selected_subset_appdx} for details).

-In what follows, we verify that our practical procedure suggests reasonable subset sizes in some difficult simulated settings.
+In what follows, we verify that our practical procedure suggests reasonable subset sizes in some difficult simulated settings where the number of samples $n$ is not much larger than the number of variables $p$.
 Then, we demonstrate how it can be applied to dramatically reduce the length of a personality survey.